Dhruvvashist/dhruvvashist.github.io/_posts/2021-11-20-Ensemble-Learning.md

 ## Bias and variance
 ---
+2 of the most commonly used terms in ML.
+Bias is how flexible the model and the complexity of the model.
+Complex models(Polynomial models) have low bias and are flexible, simple models(linear regression) have high bias and don't generalise.
+This is problem of underfitting.
+Variance on the other hand tells us how the model handles new data.
+Complex models have high variance and give huge errors when seeing new data.
+This is the problem of overfitting.

 ![Test3](https://user-images.githubusercontent.com/40920724/144397457-9fe4cf4c-30b7-4f8f-91b5-616605f7127e.png)

 To find that sweet spot we 2 techniques depending on model we are dealing with.
 We use Bagging when dealing with high variance and Boosting when dealing with high bias.